Being the continuation of InstaPunk and InstaPunk Rules

 What did you do for your Memorial Day remembrances?

-We watched the laying off the wreath at the Tomb of the Unknowns and the President’s speech.
+We watched the laying of the wreath at the Tomb of the Unknowns and the President’s speech.
 The audience was large, and the people there looked amazingly normal.
 Attentive and respectful.
 The way our parents taught us to be at solemn events.

 It was only at bedtime that I tried something new.
 In my constant search for background sounds that facilitate the hours of sleep I get before the inevitable wee hours summons to the keyboard, I try different things, usually intended to be monotonous and therefore soporific.
 British crime documentary series are good.
 All that Brit understatement about the crime scene gore, and their slow methodical timidity about acquiring the Kilimanjaro of proof every Brit jury has been trained by QCs to regard as necessary to overcome reasonable doubt (i.e., ‘beyond any possible fucking shadow of a doubt’ in American English.)
 But sometimes you don’t feel like Brits.
 Or Fifties monster movies.
 Or old ‘One Step Beyond’ episodes.
 Or that mesmerizing female narrator on “Snapped.”
 You know.
 Different.